Infinite Love

 If this all sounds like a massively parallel and infinitely complex book of “Choose your own adventure” with The Greatest Love as author, I believe that is a good analogy.
 With the result being that our future is not predetermined.
 It will be defined by events outside of our control, events within our control, and the choices we and other actors are free to make.
 The result is an infinite number of possible final states or outcomes not all of which are beautiful.
 But it is my faith in humanity and The Greatest Love that makes me believe that the actual event sequence that will come to be realized, will indeed be just that: beautiful.

-I believe that free will means that our choices must matter and they must be capable of influencing our final end state accordingly.
+I believe that free will means that our choices must matter and they must be capable of impacting our entire future.
 That to believe in an immutable final end state for humanity, predetermined at the dawn of time by an omnipotent god, is to believe in something less than free will.
 I understand that that may offend some theologians and scripture.
-But I believe anything less would be to the detriment of The Greatest Love’s love for all of us.
-That to love humanity is to grant us the free will to influence our own destiny.
+But I believe it is love that is the ultimate truth and anything less would be to the detriment of The Greatest Love’s love for all of us.
+That to love humanity is to grant us the free will to influence our complete destiny.
 Even if it comes at the expense of some of Their knowledge and power.

 It is infinite love.